TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Languages/Index.rst

 information about setting up a multilingual web site and how to actually do the translation and localization.

-The :ref:`Site Handling <coreapi:sitehandling-basics>` documentation contains
+The :ref:`Site Handling <t3coreapi:sitehandling-basics>` documentation contains
 information about how to configure your site to add more languages.